MicrosoftDocs/powerbi-docs/powerbi-docs/developer/custom-visual-develop-tutorial.md

 ## Configuring data binding

-Define the data roles and data view mappings, and then modify the custom visual logic to display the value and display name of a measure.
+Define the data roles and data view mappings, and then modify the visual logic to display the value and display name of a measure.

 ### Configuring the capabilities